ShrishtiKarkera/MistralAI-multipdf-RAGBOT/Chatapp/readme.md

-## What is Retrival Augmented Generation
+## What is Retrieval Augmented Generation
 RAG enhances the existing potent functionalities of LLMs for particular domains or an organization's internal knowledge repository, without necessitating model retraining.
 This method offers a cost-efficient means of enhancing LLM output, ensuring its continued relevance, precision, and utility across diverse settings. <br>